QuantEcon/Expectations.jl/README.md

 pkg> add Expectations
 ```

-This is a package designed to simplify the process of taking expectations of functions of random variables.
+This is a package designed to simplify the process of taking expectations of functions of random variables!

 ### Random Variables

 The underlying distributions are objects from `Distributions.jl` (currently `<:UnivariateDistribution`).